INCBOX/INC-Engine/README.md

   <img src="assets/splash_INC.png" alt="INC Logo" width="500">
 </p>

-**INC** is a modular runtime capable of hosting engines or running as an engine itself.
+**INC** is a runtime capable of hosting engines or operating as an engine itself.

 ## Releases